 In March 2010, the federal Patient Protection and Affordable Care Act and related amendments in the Health Care and Education Reconciliation Act were signed into law.
 These health care reform laws contain provisions that changed and will continue to change the health insurance industry in substantial ways.
 We have described various aspects of health care reform in Part II, Item 1A.
 Risk Factors - Risks Related to Our Business.
 Various aspects of health care reform may impact our business positively.
-For instance, the mandate that individuals and families have qualified health insurance or face a tax penalty and the government providing individuals and families' subsidies in the form of premium tax credits and cost sharing reductions are provisions to the law that could benefit our business.
+For instance, the mandate that individuals and families have qualified health insurance or face a tax penalty and the government providing individuals and families' subsidies in the form of premium tax credits and cost sharing reductions are provisions in the law that could benefit our business.
 Notwithstanding these aspects of health care reform, the implementation of health care reform has significantly reduced our individual and family health insurance membership and individual and family health insurance commission revenue and could in the future have a material adverse effect on our business and results of operations.
 Health care reform established annual open enrollment periods for the purchase of individual and family health insurance.
 For coverage effective in 2015, the open enrollment period ran from November 15, 2014 through February 15, 2015, and for coverage effective in 2016, the annual open enrollment period ran from November 1, 2015 through January 31, 2016.
-Individuals and families generally are not able to purchase individual and family health insurance outside of the annual enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for health insurance.
+For coverage effective in 2017, the current enrollment period began on November 1, 2016 and is scheduled to run through January 31, 2017.
+Individuals and families generally are not able to purchase individual and family health insurance outside of the annual enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance or moving to another state.
 The open enrollment period has changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
 It also presents challenges to our ability to enroll a significant number of individuals and families into health insurance over a limited period of time and significantly reduces our ability to obtain new health insurance members outside of the open enrollment period.
 In addition, CMS tightened the requirements for individuals to qualify for a special enrollment period starting in 2016.
-We do not expect to enroll a significant number of individuals in individual and family health insurance outside of the annual enrollment period in 2016.
+We have not enrolled a significant number of individuals in individual and family health insurance outside of the open enrollment period.